-- following Local Air Quality Management guidance produced by Defra; - continuously monitoring pollutants of interest at relevant sites including rural background, roadside and industrial locations; - identifying new major sources of airborne pollution and assessing the impact on local air quality.
-It should be noted that no new major sources have been identified during 2019;
+- following Local Air Quality Management guidance9 produced by Defra; - continuously monitoring pollutants of interest at relevant sites including rural background, roadside and industrial locations; - identifying new major sources of airborne pollution and assessing the impact on local air quality.
+It should be noted that no new major sources have been identified during 2020; - working within other legislative parameters such as the planning regime and / or the permitting of industrial processes to assess the impact of development or industry on local air quality, and if appropriate, take measures to reduce the determined impact; - providing training and updates concerning local air quality to colleagues within the local authority, Council Members, Town and Parish Councils and members of the public; and - working with our partners such as Hampshire County Council, the Environment Agency, local industry, district and National Park colleagues, local Council Members, neighbouring local authorities and Town and Parish Councils.

-&lt;sup>8 Defra.
+9 Defra.
 Technical Guidance LAQM.TG16